Whenever I say that I am pro-life, it always surprises some people—which always surprises me.

 Every life is precious to God—including the lives of refugees, migrants and internally displaced persons.
 In other words, the life of a child at a border is precious, just as the life of a child in the womb is precious.

 To take another non-traditional “life issue,” think about L.G.B.T. people.
 In the past few years I have learned a great deal about how these precious lives are also in grave danger.
 Consider this: lesbian, gay and bisexual youth in the United States are almost five times as likely to commit suicide than their straight counterparts.
 In many countries around the world, a gay person is at serious risk of being beaten or killed if his or her sexuality is discovered, and in eight countries homosexual acts are punishable with the death penalty.
-And in the last 10 years, over 3,000 transgender people have been murdered, and the most common causes of their deaths are shootings, stabbings and beatings.
+And in the last 10 years, over 3,000 transgender people have been murdered worldwide, and the most common causes of their deaths are shootings, stabbings and beatings.

 In some places, then, L.G.B.T. issues are truly life issues.
 The life of an L.G.B.T. teenager in a family that rejects them is precious, just as the life of a child in the womb is precious.